francis2/api/csharp/services-api/docs/RisksApi.md

-Returns all entities of ProductMargin type related to Product type
+Retrieves all entities of ProductMargin type related to Product entity

 ### Example
 ```csharp